Close

 Get Relief for Dry Eyes

 Thankfully, there are many options when it comes to treatment for dry eyes.
-Medications like Xiidra and Miebo are commonly prescribed, but there are natural alternatives too.
-Let's take a look.
+To help, there's Restasis, a medication used to treat dry eye disease.

 1. Prescription Medications